kolkhis/psc/src/u1ws.md

 #### Discussion Post #1

-The first question of this course is, “What is Security?”
+The first question of this course is, "What is Security?"

 1. Describe the CIA Triad.
 2. What is the relationship between Authority, Will, and Force as they relate to security?